jht1493/ICM-2020-Code/weeks/01_intro.md

 Lookup the function *translate* in p5js reference and try to reason for yourself why two shapes are drawn at two different locations.

-### Ex 1.3 sketch draw_bars questions

-- When do the numbers change and when don't they change?

-- What is the lowest value you see for the mouseX value?

-- What is the largest value for mouseX?

-- What value in the code will change the width of the canvas?

-- What color value is reported for the background?

 ### Ex 1.3 explore sketch draw_bars